 The parents' guide to what's in this movie.

 What parents need to know

-Parents need to know that this movie has some mild language, including insults like "idiot," "blow sunshine up your tail," and "kick your butt."
+Parents need to know that Racing Stripes has some mild language, including insults like "idiot," "blow sunshine up your tail," and "kick your butt."
 A bad word is amusingly cut off by an animal's "baaa."
 There is some crude humor, much of it involving animal poop (which most children will find very funny).
 An animal parent is very harsh to his child.
 There is a scary fall and some off-camera violence, but no one is hurt.
 Some viewers may be concerned about the storyline concerning the death of Channing's mother in a racing accident.

 What's the story?

 RACING STRIPES gets rolling when horse trainer turned farmer Nolan Walsh (Bruce Greenwood) finds a baby zebra and brings him home.
 For his daughter, Channing (Hayden Panittiere), it is love at first sight.
 Three years later, Stripes is a cherished part of the farm family.
 But Stripes (voiced by Frankie Muniz), who has never seen another zebra, thinks he is a racehorse, like the thoroughbreds he sees at the race course next door, owned by snooty Carla (Wendie Malick).
 His friends include pony Tucker (Dustin Hoffman), a goat (Whoopi Goldberg), wayward seagull Goose, and horseflies Scuzz and Buzz.
 The race horses jeer at him, but Stripes trains and dreams of winning a real race.
 A sympathetic filly named Sandy (Mandy Moore) provides encouragement.
 The animals find a way to let Channing know that Stripes is fast enough to race and wants to ride him, but Nolan, whose wife died in a racing accident, does not want Channing to compete.